 In a hurry?
 Save this recipe to your Pinterest board for quick and easy reference!
 Click HERE!

-- 1 450 gram bag macaroni pasta, cooked according to package instructions, drained and rinsed under cold water
+- 450 grams macaroni, cooked according to package instructions, drained and rinsed under cold water until cold

 - ¼ cup green onions, finely sliced